Vote

 HOW TO VOTE ABSENTEE BY MAIL

-Go to the Secretary of State website or your local election authority’s website to download, print and mail an absentee ballot request application form.
+In general to vote absentee by mail in the future, go to the Secretary of State website or your local election authority’s website to download, print and mail an absentee ballot request application form.
 You must mail the completed application to your local election authority, linked below.
 You must provide a reason to request a mail-in ballot.
 These are acceptable reasons:

 ★ Incapacity or confinement due to illness or physical disability